ejlee127/Web-Dashboard/README.md

-# Web-Design-Challenge
+# Web-Dashboard

-We created visualization dashboard websites using html - the weather data of the cities and the soccer home advantage charts from European Soccer league data.
+We created visualization dashboard websites using html to display the weather data of the cities and the soccer home advantage charts from European Soccer league data.

 ### Latitude - Latitude Analysis Dashboard with Attitude